jeffpar/pcjs.v1/disks/pcx86/tools/other/doubledos/README.md

 DoubleDOS
 ---------

-PCjs has archived the following versions of DoubleDOS:
+PCjs has archived the following versions of DoubleDOS.

 * [DoubleDOS 2.0V](2.0v/)